An invertible map between Bell non-local and contextuality scenarios

-\prlparagraph{The map} We now define an invertible map taking any non-signalling correlation $p$ in a two-party Bell scenario to a behaviour $q$ plus some index from one of a family of contextuality scenarios.
+\prlparagraph{The map} We now define an invertible map taking any non-signalling correlation $p$ in a two-party Bell scenario to a behaviour $q$ from one of a family of contextuality scenarios.
 We will show that this map defines a bijection between (i) non-signalling Bell correlations and contextual behaviours, (ii) quantum Bell correlations and quantum behaviours, and (iii) local Bell correlations and non-contextual behaviours.

-The basic premise is to imagine the Bell experiment $(\bA,\bB,\cX,\cY)$ as a prepare-and-measure experiment wherein if Alice inputs $x\in[\cX]$ and observes output $a\in[A_x]$, Bob is left with a preparation $P_{a|x}$ on which he will perform a measurement $y\in[\cY]$ and observe an outcome $b\in[B_y]$.
-Then, if we impose that Alice cannot signal to Bob we know that the average preparation Bob receives when Alice inputs any $x\in[\cX]$ must be the same as the average preparation he receives when she inputs any other $x'\in[\cX]$.
-In other words, if the correlation observed in the Bell experiment is $p$ then the preparations $\sum_ap_\tA(a|x)P_{a|x}$ must be equivalent for all $x\in[\cX]$, where $p_\tA(a|x)=\sum_bp(a,b|x,y)$ for any $y\in[\cY]$ is the marginal distribution of Alice, which is well-defined due to no-signalling.
+The basic premise is to imagine the Bell experiment \vicky{$(A,B,\cX,\cY)$} as a prepare-and-measure experiment wherein if Alice inputs $x$ and observes output \vicky{$a$} \vicky{this constitutes a preparation procedure} $P_{a|x}$ \vicky{for Bob's system} on which he will perform a measurement $y$ \vicky{then} observe an outcome $b$.
+Then, if we impose that Alice cannot signal to Bob\vicky{,} we know that the average preparation Bob receives when Alice inputs any $x$ must be the same as the average preparation he receives when she inputs any other $x'\in[\cX]$.
+In other words, if the correlation observed in the Bell experiment is $p$ then the preparations $\sum_ap_\tA(a|x)P_{a|x}$ must be equivalent for all $x$, where $p_\tA(a|x)=\sum_bp(a,b|x,y)$ for any $y$ is the marginal distribution of Alice, which is well-defined due to no-signalling.